Anna Arkadyevna Karenina

 Anna feels how wrong she's being in three major sections of the text: when she thinks she's dying in childbirth, when she sneaks in to see Seryozha against Karenin's wishes, and when she kills herself.

+When Anna thinks she's on the brink of death in Part 4, Chapter 17, she calls endlessly for Karenin to beg for his forgiveness.
 Next up, there's Anna's guilt over Seryozha.
 In Part 3, Chapter 15, Anna resolves that her bond with Seryozha should be independent of her relationship with either Vronsky or Karenin.
 She begins to wonder why she shouldn't she just take her son with her and leave?
 (We were kind of wondering this too.)
 So why does she ultimately leave Seryozha and decide to keep up with this sham marriage with Karenin, even though they're living in separate places?
 It is because Anna is unwilling to give up her social position for her son.
-And once she's made that decision – the two will never fully be together again.
+And once she's made that decision the two will never fully be together again.

 This separation is spiritual: once he's old enough to understand Anna, Seryozha makes a conscious effort to forget his sentimental feelings for his mother.
 (For more on this, check out our "Character Analysis" of Seryozha.)
 Her moral weakness has broken her natural ties with her own child, further evidence of the dire consequences Tolstoy assigns to adultery.

 Finally there's Anna's suicide.
 A lot of things drive Anna to take this path.
 In the first place she's possessed with this morbid view that all life is awful, and all people are vile (even kids).
 She also thinks Vronsky now hates her, and she comes to the fatalistic conclusion that if she died, then everyone would be sorry.
 Cheating on Karenin has had such a terrible effect on Anna's mind that, having done something wrong, she can't believe that anyone else isn't doing the same thing.
 She gets jealous of Vronsky all the time because she knows he's capable of cheating, so she can't trust him.
 Everyone around her seems gross and evil because she feels herself to be gross and evil.
 There's no space for love—the force that saves Levin from suicide—in such a guilty mind.

 In the end, she's not thinking about making Vronsky miserable or escaping her existence.
 Instead, she's worrying about God's judgment.
 She knows she's done wrong, and she wants to beg forgiveness.
 She wants the same kind of forgiveness she once got from Karenin, but this time from a higher authority.
-And perhaps she receives it: Tolstoy seems to feel that it's not our place to judge Anna or to know how she is judged by God.
+And maybe she receives it: Tolstoy seems to feel that it's not our place to judge Anna or to know how she is judged by God.
 (Check out "What's Up With the Epigraph?" for more on this.)

 As is often the case in literature, this point only matters if you decide it does.
 We think there's something to the fact that there's so much symmetry between Anna's late introduction and early exit from the book.
 (Feel free to argue with us on this point though.)
 Anna, is both an individual person and a representative of a kind of person Tolstoy sees as a problem in late 19th century Russian high society.

 Women's adultery presents a serious problem in this novel, because the moral heart of Anna Karenina (and of Levin's later epiphany) lies in religiously sanctioned love.
 According to Tolstoy, this kind of love reaches its highest good in the successful, functioning family.
 Men can play a huge role in supporting (or destroying) this family.
-But because women bear children, they function as the lynchpin of the family.
+But, because women bear children, they function as the linchpin of the family.
 So from Tolstoy's perspective, if a woman abandons her family responsibilities, it's pretty much the single worst thing she can do.
 In other words, since women are able to have the babies, they're supposed to be even more attached to their married lives then men are.
-(For more on this theme, check out our analysis of Anna and Kitty and Anna and Dolly as foils.)

 What does Tolstoy's problem with women leaving their husbands and family life have to do with Anna's late appearance in the novel?
 One way to approach this question is to look at who is in the novel before and after.
 First we meet the Oblonskys before Anna comes into the picture.
 And after Anna's tragic demise, the novel ends with Levin.